aosabook/500lines/functionalDB/chapter.md

 Engineering is all about managing tradeoffs, and designing our query engine is no different.
 In our case, the first tradeoff we must make is feature-richness versus complexity.
 Resolving this tradeoff requires us to look at common use-cases of the system, and from there deciding what limitations would be acceptable.

-XXX STOPPED HERE

-In our database, the decision was to build a query engine with the following limitations:
+In our database, we decided to build a query engine with the following limitations:

 * Users cannot define logical operations between the clauses; they are always ‘ANDed’ together.
 (This can be worked around by using unary or binary predicates.)
 * If there is more than one clause in a query, there must be one variable that is found in all of the clauses of that query.
 This variable acts as a joining variable.
 This limitation simplifies the query optimizer.
 * A query is only executed on a single database.

-While these design decisions result in a query language that is less rich than Datalog, we are still able to support many types of simple-but-useful queries.
+While these design decisions result in a query language that is less rich than Datalog, we are still able to support many types of simple but useful queries.

 ### Query Engine Design